 At the webpage listed above, click on "place an order" and order package code WB73 (letters "W" & "B" followed by number 73 no spaces).
-Results must be submitted to the Graduate Admissions Coordinator, Dr. Uzma Ali (aliu1@wpunj.edu) by August 15.
+Results must be submitted to the Graduate Admissions Coordinator, Dr. Uzma Ali (aliu1@wpunj.edu).
 Requests for criminal background checks will incur an additional fee payable by the student.